sap-linuxlab/community.sap_install/roles/sap_hana_install/README.md

 ### Input Parameters

-If the variable `sap_hana_install_check_sidadm_user` is set to `no`, the role will install SAP HANA even if there the sidadm user exists.
-Default is `yes`, in which case the installation will not be performed if the sidadm user is contained in the user database.
+If the variable `sap_hana_install_check_sidadm_user` is set to `no`, the role will install SAP HANA even if the sidadm user exists.
+Default is `yes`, in which case the installation will not be performed if the sidadm user exists.

 The variable `sap_hana_install_new_system` determines if the role will perform a fresh SAP HANA installation or if it will add further hosts to an existing SAP HANA system as specified by variable